PLEN-PLANT,ENVRMTL SCIENCES

 Use of instruments used in research in all areas of agronomy including gas chromatography, high performance liquid chromatography, neutron soil moisture probe, and other instruments.
 May be repeated up to 3 credits.

-Students will learn to improve their writing skills so that their manuscript preparation process is more efficient and productive.
-Students will also gain experience in peer-review.
+3. Students will improve their writing skills so that manuscript preparation becomes more efficient and productive.

 PLEN 6320.
 Advanced Soil Physics